nogibjj/3rdeye/README.md

 # 3rdeye
 * [![Code Climate](https://codeclimate.com/github/sqor/3rdeye/badges/gpa.svg)](https://codeclimate.com/github/sqor/3rdeye)

-Mystical stats for git.
+Mystical stats for git (Data Science for Git Repos in both R and Python..pick your poison).
 Generates both CSV file of all git history with advanced metrics, and many charts using R for charting and R for advanced statistics and prediction.

 ###How to use:

-A.  import and play with log_df DataFrame or log_to_dict (dictionary of log)
+A.  import and play with log_df DataFrame or log_to_dict (dictionary of log) in Python and Pandas

 B.  Generate csv metadata: